Blu-ray Review: Shazam!

 Outside of various references and a sort of cameo late in the film, Shazam! never feels attached to the other DC movies.
-Even as the Marvel movies feature specific characters they always find smart ways to integrate other players into those films, creating a continuity that the DC films just aren’t matching.
+Even as the Marvel movies feature specific characters, they always find smart ways to integrate other players into those films, creating a continuity that the DC films just aren’t matching.
 Also, as mentioned above, the CGI isn’t consistent.
 One moment it looks excellent, and the next it looks completely fake.

 THE BONUS FEATURES

-Shazam! is packed with more than 30 minutes of deleted and alternate scenes, and unlike some movies where the “alternate” versions are slight variations, the stuff here is legitimately different with entirely new people cast in some roles.
-While many of the effects are unfinished it’s still well worth your time to watch them all.
+Shazam! is packed with more than 30 minutes of deleted and alternate scenes, and unlike some movies for which the “alternate” versions are slight variations, the stuff here is legitimately different with entirely new people cast in some roles.
+While many of the effects are unfinished, it’s still well worth your time to watch them all.
 Beyond that, there’s another hour-plus of extras with various behind the scenes features, including an informative piece that goes over Shazam’s origins, which is great since he’s not a universally known superhero.

-As a standalone film, Shazam! is a lot of fun, and Zachary Levi’s performance fits the role to perfection.
+As a standalone film, Shazam! is a lot of fun, and Levi’s performance fits the role to perfection.
 That being said, it still feels like more could’ve been done to tie it into the larger DC Universe.